danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## A Simplified Example

 To keep the example concrete and reproducible, I'll use a deliberately simplified Recipe app and focus only on searching recipe titles.
 The real application was more complex, but the performance issue discussed here shows up even in the simplest possible setup.
+To keep things focused, I'm looking strictly at the backend search and database performance, not UI or frontend code.

 In a real application, recipes would have many searchable attribute such as ingredients, descriptions, tags, categories, and so on.
 But for this post, those details would only add noise.
 The performance issue we're exploring shows up even in the simplest possible case.